- Group Tours

 Collected materials will be used for systematic research and study.
 Through research and other manga-related activities, the Museum is expected to contribute to various areas, including lifelong learning, tourism promotion, human development and the creation of a new industry.
 The Museum is also expected to contribute to cultural activities of local communities in various ways.
 The Museum has been attracting a great deal of attention as a pioneering project that provides an example that could be followed in other regions.

 To learn more, click here to the official site

 The museum was established on the site of the former Tatsuike Primary School.
 Divided into three floors and a basement, you can find various manga lining the walls of each zone.
 The first floor has a cafe, gift shop, and a workshop zone for visitors to draw and sketch.
-The second floor is known as the Gallery Zone which houses the main exhibits.
+The second floor is known as the Gallery Zone which houses the main exhibits and attractions.
 Visitors can browse through thousands of manga titles on this floor, or make their way up to the third floor which is where the research area is housed.

 Children love the occasional kamishibai shows (Japanese picture shows) on the 2nd floor and the children's library on the 1st floor.
 There is also the Manga Expo and Wall of manga to enjoy in this museum.There is even more manga in the archives in the basement.
 The works available to the public are rotated periodically with what is kept in the archives so guests can always find something new when they visit.

 Japan's former capital; Town with countless temples, shrines, and other historical structures

 Museum Designed by Studio Ghibli director Hayao Miyazaki in Tokyo

 Japan's Anime culture has grown to have fans all over the world